madebybo/mr.bo-co/site/content/work/yieldmo-rebranding.md

 ## S is for "Swipe, Scroll..."

 In this role, you will apply your passion for brand, craft, and design fidelity to guide research and design processes

+## Pop Quiz:

+Please include your answer to the following question in your cover letter.

+1. What do you think is the most well designed digital experience in the world right now?

+2. What do you like about it?
+If you could make it even better, what would you do?

+Please keep your answer to less than 300 words + any images.